Games & Quizzes

 /ˈkēpiNG/

 action or fact of owning, maintaining, or protecting something.
-To stop balls going in a goal in sports.
+To take possession of something to own, e.g. a pet.

 /ˈfēliNG/